-"To make a nest more obvious seems extremely strange," he argues.
+"To make a nest more obvious seems extremely strange," he says.

 He thinks the kites may be doing something quite different with the plastic — camouflaging the eggs.
-He says might be an alternate explanation — after all, the eggs are white and the kites choose white plastic.
+He says this might be an alternative explanation.
+After all, the eggs are white, and the kites choose white plastic.
 Maybe an array of white plastic in a nest is simply there to confuse predators that eat eggs.

 The kite study was published in the journal Science, and it may take a few more studies to confirm what's going on here.
 But for biologists, this is more than just bird weirdness — it's a clue to how evolution winnows out winners from losers.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.